 My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand.

-How about we let Occam’s Razor tell the story here: I once was a Christian and now I am not; I once was a follower of Jesus and now I am not; I devotedly loved Jesus and now I don’t; that the telling of my story is an honest, forthright reflection of my life as a Christian and an Evangelical pastor — theology be damned.
-Christians holding to Arminian theology believe followers of Jesus can do fall from grace.
+How about we let Occam’s Razor tell the story here.
+Occam’s Razor is a philosophy which suggests that if an event has two possible explanations, the explanation which requires the fewest assumptions is usually correct: I once was a Christian and now I am not; I once was a follower of Jesus and now I am not; I devotedly loved Jesus and now I don’t; the telling of my story is an honest, forthright reflection of my life as a Christian and an Evangelical pastor — theology be damned.
+Christians holding to Arminian theology believe followers of Jesus can and do fall from grace.
 In their minds, I am just one more sad example of someone who chose not to follow in the footsteps of Jesus.
 Works for me.